TMD and Sleep Apnoea

 TMD (TMJ disorder) Treatment

-The temporomandibular joint is where the jaw joins the skull, and allows all jaw movement.
-TMJ problems can cause a wide range of painful symptoms, including:
+The temporomandibular joint connects the jaw to the skull and helps with jaw movement.
+TMJ problems can lead to:

-• pain on yawning, opening the jaw, or chewing
+- Pain when yawning, opening the jaw, or chewing.

-• bite problems, such as the feeling that the upper and lower teeth are not ‘biting’ properly.
+- Bite problems, such as feeling that your upper and lower teeth don’t meet properly.

-TMD has many suspected causes, and some, such as bad malocclusion, teeth grinding or other dental problems, can be treated by your dentist.
-In fact, a thorough dental examination is usually the first step to investigating the causes of TMD, and relieving your pain.
+TMD has many possible causes.
+Some, such as malocclusion, teeth grinding, or other dental issues, can be managed with specialised TMD treatment.
+A thorough dental exam is the first step to finding the cause and relieving your pain.

 Sleep Apnoea & Snoring